Vietnam.vn - Nền tảng quảng bá Việt Nam

 ECB Governor Christine Lagarde warned that action against sanctioned assets could threaten the financial stability of the eurozone and the liquidity of the currency, sources said.

-Previously, it was reported that the EC did not want to completely confiscate frozen Russian assets in European countries because there was no proper legal reason for this measure.
+It was previously reported that the EC did not want to completely confiscate Russia's frozen assets in European countries because there was no proper legal reason for this measure.

 Source